vuolen/tsoha-harjoitustyo/README.md

 6. Run the project with `python run.py`

 ### Usage
+These simple steps showcase all the features.

 1. Register an account or log in
-2. Create a new project if you haven't already
+2. Create a new project
-3. Go to List projects -> Edit, and add stages
+3. Go to List projects -> Edit, to enter the admin panel.
+4. In this panel, you can change your projects name, add stages to your project, and add other users to your project (you can also grant them admin priviledges).
+5. !WARNING!
+IF YOU ADD ANOTHER USER AS AN ADMIN, THEY HAVE THE ABILITY TO REMOVE YOU FROM THE PROJECT
 4. Go to List projects -> Your project name, and add todos to the first stage
 5. When a todo is ready, advance it to the next stage